AiminLi-Hi/AiminLi-Hi.github.io/_publications/Spinal_TCOM.md

 ---
 title: "[TCOM] Tight Upper Bounds on the BLER of Spinal codes over the AWGN Channel"
 collection: publications
-permalink: /publication/2010-10-01-paper-title-number-2
+permalink: /publication/Spinal_TCOM
-excerpt: 'This paper analyzes the average Age of Information for reactive HARQ and proactive HARQ.
-Theoretical results and optimization solutions show that proactive HARQ draws its strength from both age performance and system robustness, thus enabling the potential to provide new system advancement of a freshness-critical status update system.'
+excerpt: 'This paper establishes tight upper bounds on the block error rate (BLER) of Spinal codes.
+The derived bounds are tighter than existing results relying on 1965 Gallager random coding bound.'
 date: 2022-10-26
 venue: 'IEEE Transactions on Communications'
 authors: '<strong>Aimin Li</strong>, Shaohua Wu, Xiaomeng Chen, and Sumei Sun, IEEE Transactions on Communications (Minor Revision), 2024.'